smileys-tavern/gabbler/README.md

   - New: static view of new content
   - Chat: chat room for each post
 - Post Content:
+  - Collaborative Editing sesssions
+  - Stories: augment Post with a comic style set of images
+  - Fullscreen view mode
   - Markdown compatible for formatting
   - See post preview in real time as it's created
-  - (Coming soon) Collaborative post editing
-  - (Coming soon) upload images
   - Embed video from several sources
-  - Tag your content with search helpers
+  - Tag your content with search & trend helpers
 - Moderation:
   - Give temporary user timeouts, ban for life or delete from near anywhere you see a post
   - Add/Remove moderators
   - View all moderated room content in real time for efficient banning
+  - Monitor up to 7 rooms at once
+  - Ban for life or give post/comment timeouts
 - Tag Tracking:
   - Tag tracker room allows to see posts by any tag arrive in real time
   - Tracks top 500 or so trending tags
 - Authentication
   - Phoenix standard auth used for creating account
-  - Subscriptions: users can subscribe to rooms to easily come back to content
+  - Subscriptions: users can subscribe to rooms to easily come back to new content
   - Be notified on replies / mod requests etc

 # For Developers

-Gabbler tries to adhere to OTP principles and create easy to maintain a [LiveViews](https://hexdocs.pm/phoenix_live_view/Phoenix.LiveView.html) centric client.
+Gabbler tries to adhere to OTP principles and create easy to maintain a [LiveView](https://hexdocs.pm/phoenix_live_view/Phoenix.LiveView.html) centric client.
 The basic architecture pattern:

 ![Gabbler Architecture](https://res.cloudinary.com/smileys/image/upload/v1594734890/gabbler_architecture_xboelg.jpg "Gabbler Architecture")

 ## Up and Running

 The default dev setting is to have the Repo project alongside Gabbler Web.
 Everything else is pretty standard for a Phoenix project.
-To run a site configuration file is required.
+To run a site configuration file is required (example confs not added to project yet, request if interested).
 To deploy distillery and edeliver file are necessary (not included in repository).

 ```
 > cd project_dir